-The Board of Directors held seven meetings in 2016.
-Each current director attended at least 75% of the meetings of the Board of Directors and meetings of committees on which he or she served in 2016.
-The Company invites and encourages all of its directors to attend the Company's annual meetings of stockholders, and, with the exception of Mr. Patriarca, all of the directors attended the 2016 annual meeting of stockholders.
-Mr. Patriarca has attended all meetings of the Board of Directors and the committees on which he serves since his September 2016 appointment.
+The Board of Directors held eight meetings in 2017.
+Each current director attended at least 75% of the meetings of the Board of Directors and meetings of committees on which he or she served in 2017.
+The Company invites and encourages all of its directors to attend the Company's annual meetings of stockholders, and all of the directors attended the 2017 annual meeting of stockholders.

-Executive sessions of non-management directors (consisting of all directors other than Mr. Sarver) and independent directors' sessions (consisting of all directors other than Messrs.
-Sarver and Hilton) are regularly scheduled and held during the Company's regular quarterly Board of Directors meetings.
+Executive sessions of non-management directors (consisting of all directors other than Messrs.
+Sarver and Vecchione) and independent directors' sessions (consisting of all directors other than Messrs.
+Sarver, Vecchione, and Hilton) are regularly scheduled and held during the Company's regular quarterly Board of Directors meetings.